 A Canada Customs Invoice (CCI) is required for all shipments entering Canada that are valued over $2500.00 CAD.
-Do not take the chance of delaying your shipment at the border due to an incomplete or inaccurate Canada Customs Invoice (CCI).
+Do not take the risk of delaying your shipment at the border due to an incomplete or inaccurate Canada Customs Invoice (CCI).
 Customs brokers see this happen often.

 Mandatory Fields on a Canada Customs Invoice: